dekts/DashGuard/readme.md

-### Made by [almokhtar bekkour]
+# NOTE : IF ANY ONE WANNA ADD SOMETHING TO MAKE THIS REPO BETTER SEND ME A PULL REQUESTS , THANK YOU .

-Complete CMS for blog built with laravel and uikit ,it open source so if any one have any changes just send me the request.
+Just a Complete CMS for blog built with laravel and uikit ,it open source so if any one have any changes just send me a pull  request.
-Happy coding

 ![alt tag](https://github.com/almokhtarbr/Complete_blog_CMS_laravel/blob/master2/A-Screenshot/dashboard%20index.png?raw=true)
 ![alt tag](https://raw.githubusercontent.com/almokhtarbr/Complete_blog_CMS_laravel/master2/A-Screenshot/account.png)